• Skip to primary navigation

 7. Cut the cold butter into small cubes and give the cubes to the sauce, one after another, while stirring all the time.

-It is very simple and fast, you just cannot go wrong when making it, beside the chicken breast you will only need a few spices and the result is fantastic: the juiciest, best chicken breasts I know.
+It is very simple and fast; you just cannot go wrong when making it; besides the chicken breast, you will only need a few spices, and the result is fantastic: the juiciest, best chicken breasts I know.

-And you can combine it with whatever else you like, different kind of sauces, potatoes or sweet potatoes, rice or noodles, any veggies you can think of, you can put it in a sandwich when cold or throw on top of a salad, there are really no limits here.
+And you can combine it with whatever else you like, different kinds of sauces, fingerling smashed potatoes or pan-fried sweet potatoes, rice or buttered noodles, any veggies you can think of, you can put it in a sandwich when cold or throw it on top of a salad, there are really no limits here.

 2. If you have 2 large chicken breasts, slice them diagonally to obtain 2 thinner pieces.